Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 ---
 title: "Shell Commands"
-teaching: 5
+teaching: 10
 exercises: 5
 questions:
-- "How do I use the Unix shell?"
+- "How do I use the `bash` shell?"
 objectives:
 - "Introduce Unix Commands, switches, and how to get more info"
 keypoints: